marți, 28 aprilie 2009

 - The head remains still and eyes “glued” on the ball.

-about waist height.
+- Contact is made in front of the right hip about waist height.
 The head of the racquet travels low to high and through the ball trajectory to create topspin.

-are stance, depending on the depth of the ball (see a description of Stances, here).
+- Hips are positioned in either an open, semi-open or square stance, depending on the depth of the ball (see a description of Stances, here).

 Follow-through and Recovery: